Lots of Crying

 Pretty Bad.
 But I did enjoy Trevor Donovan.

 Nothing special here.
 Same old same old story partially redeemed by the character of Johnny Blake played by a well-cast Trevor Donovan.
 The secondary characters were played by Hallmark perennials, though the 2 female leads were relative newcomers to the Hallmark stable.
-Emily Tennant, the bride who provides the #2 lead was fresh and appealing.
+Emily Tennant, the bride, who provides the #2 lead was fresh and appealing.
 I see Hallmark in her future.
-I wish Hallmark would steer away from extravagantly beautiful heroines towards more down-to-earth girls.
+I wish Hallmark would steer away from extravagantly beautiful heroines toward more down-to-earth girls.
 I just can relate to cute more than impossibly gorgeous.
 All though this is a backhanded compliment to the physical beauty of Rachel Skarsten, I was distracted throughout most of the movie by her over-processed long ringlets.
 What is this?
 1989?

 The success of these things, for me, depends on the existence of some dialogue with some snap to it, some humor, some surprises(a little suspense?), appealing casting, good acting, enough non-phony not-needless conflict to provide some catharsis or the comeuppance of evil-doers.
 Do I ask for all of these things at once?
 No, that would be asking too much. (though it has happened, rarely).
 But I need at least 2.
 The “supercute” (gag me) snowball fight kicked off a big fail for me.

 On a side note, when, oh when, is Hallmark inc. going to get on the bandwagon and start starring a few of the talented and numerous black actors and actresses as the romantic leads?
 And I’m not talking about black bosses, black millionaire clients, or black best friends.
-A.) It seriously calls into question their values, And B.), It’s super stupid business-wise.
+A.) It seriously calls into question their values, and B.), It’s super stupid business-wise.
 The most popular and profitable romances and dramas in the theatres today feature black people in the leads.
 Tyler Perry anyone?
 What about Malcolm D. Lee and his Best Man movies?
 There are dozens of examples.
 Come on.
-I have more than a few black women friends who would jump on such a Hallmark movie like white on rice.
+I have more than a few black women friends who would jump on such a Hallmark movie like a duck on a junebug.
 I can’t believe they have seldom been called on this.
 WTH?!**4 stars out of 10**

 November 4, 2017